 21% VAT is used in most cases.

-For example, you buy solar panels.
+For example, when you buy a kitchen.
 And at the end of the invoice, you will see the 21% VAT rate.

 9% VAT is used in the following cases: